 Modern controllers, like the ALiEn2, contain optimization algorithms that track the plunger’s arrivals and make automatic adjustments to close and afterflow times to maximize production.

 The goal is to minimize the amount of close time (not producing = not making money!!) and maximize afterflow time while avoiding plunger “fast trips” which are dangerous and cause damage to surface equipment.
-There are many system configurations available through different plungers, pressure sensors, surface equipment, and time or pressure based algorithms existing in modern controllers.
+There are many system configurations available through the use of different plungers, pressure sensors, surface equipment, and time or pressure based algorithms existing in modern controllers.